 - France’s commitment to BRI is in stark contrast to India’s position on the same.

 - Presently cooperation on Indo-Pacific is merely symbolic.
 Need deep coordination between both navies.
-Reciprocal logistics support is a right step in this direction.
+Reciprocal logistics support is the right step in this direction.

 Environment

-- Thermal power still feasible and economic than solar in India, so International Solar Alliance (ISA) will not make much headway in near future.
+- Thermal power is still feasible and economical than solar in India, so the International Solar Alliance (ISA) will not make much headway in the near future.

 Nuclear cooperation

-- Delay in the Jaitapur project is affecting future cooperation on the nuclear front.
+- The delay in the Jaitapur project is affecting future cooperation on the nuclear front.

 Defence

-- Delays and controversies around Rafael deal are affecting mutual trust between both the nations.
+- Delays and controversies around Rafael’s deal are affecting mutual trust between both nations.

 India-France Relations: The Future…